 Laura Tenison MBE, founder and managing director of JoJo Maman Bébé, the multi-channel mother and baby specialist

-“There was no specific ‘turning point’ for my business.
-JoJo has grown organically from a kitchen table start-up with first year turnover of £30,000 to our current size with a £36m gross turnover predicted this year, 52 stores and a busy mail order business sending out up to 2,000 parcels a day.
+"There was no specific 'turning point' for my business.
+JoJo has grown organically from a kitchen table start-up with first year turnover of £30,000 to our current size with more than 70 UK stores and trade customers in 40 overseas countries.

 "Re-investing in the business and not taking money out for the first 18 years was key to my success.
 Owners need to believe that their business is the very best place to invest; be patient, never greedy; and keep innovating.
 Never rest on your laurels – a business needs to grow and improve each year to survive.